niyoseris/quakeplot/README.md

 ## Contact

-For any questions or feedback, feel free to reach out to me at [niyo.link].
+For any questions or feedback, feel free to reach out to me at https://niyo.link.